 a) 5 b) 10 c) “x is greater than y” d) None of the above

-statement that is used to test for multiple conditions d) None of the above
+if statement?a) An if statement that is inside a loop b) An if statement that is inside another if statement c) An if statement that is used to test for multiple conditions d) None of the above

-statement in Python?a) To exit a loop prematurely b) To test a condition c) To add a placeholder for empty code blocks d) None of the above
+pass statement in Python?a) To exit a loop prematurely b) To test a condition c) To add a placeholder for empty code blocks d) None of the above

 Answers:

-statement that is inside another if
+if statement evaluated to falseif statement that is inside another if statementquiz2

-Which keyword is used to begin an if
+Which keyword is used to begin an if statement in Python? a) for b) while c) if d) switch

-What is the syntax for an if-else
+What is the syntax for an if-else statement in Python? a)

 if condition: